 Linux dependencies

-RStudio will automatically detect and install the required R packages, but it can’t install any system-level (Linux) dependencies.
+RStudio makes it easy to install the required R packages, but it can’t install any system-level (Linux) dependencies.
 These need to be installed separately.

 On Ubuntu, you can install those dependencies using the following command:

-Open RStudio and create a new project: File > New Project > Existing Directory > Browse > select the tutorial folder.
-Then open the main tutorial qmd
+Open RStudio and create a new project: File > New Project > New Directory > New Project.
+Click New File

-file from the Files tab, in the bottom-right panel of RStudio.
+.
+The new R file will open in the main panel of RStudio.

-You can now run the code chunks within the tutorial by clicking the button in the top-right corner of each chunk, in order.
+You can now copy / paste code chunks from the tutorial page, by clicking the button in the right corner of each chunk.
+Make sure you run them in order.

 Installing R packages

 You may encounter the situation where an R package used in the tutorials have not yet been installed on your machine.
-Installing packages in R is easy, just run the following command from an open R console:
+You can install the package manually by running the following command:

 install.packages("<package name>") # replace <package name> with the name of the R package you wish to install